smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

     a.
 Enter **6** to choose the **LSAM management menu**.
     b.
 Enter **1** to choose the **Start LSAM (STRSMASYS)** option.

-[Option Two: Start the LSAM Manually]{.ul}
+[Option Two: Start the LSAM Manually]
 1. To start the LSAM manually, enter **SMAGPL/STRSMASYS** in the command line.
 Optionally, specify the name of the LSAM environment in the ENV parameter.
-If ENV is specified, the job\'s library list does not matter.
+If ENV is specified, the job's library list does not matter.
 2. The optional ENV parameter enables the copy of the command in library SMAGPL to be used from the IBM iSeries Navigator to start